 I really hate flaky people.

 I scratch my head while thinking too deep and am so embarrassed to get caught red-handed.

 Do you get used to being a celebrity?

 No, never.
 I either get surprised, get weirded out when random people recognize me from some show, and ask for a picture.
 Like you want a picture with me?

 There are a couple of names from Michelle Obama, Priyanka Chopra, Jen Sincero to Marilyn Monroe.

 Where would you like to visit?

 I really want to go backpacking to Europe.
-Unconventional travelling gives me an adrenaline rush.
+Unconventional traveling gives me an adrenaline rush.

 If you weren’t famous, what would you be up to right now?

 I would still be an engineer because innovation with technology excites me.